sherbondy/spokes/README.md

 Theme ideas:
   - Mountains, and a road running through the page, with animated bikes zipping by randomly.
   - Sun is dominant on page.
-Position of sun matches actual time of day sunrise/set preditions based on where we are (Boston until the trip begins...)
+Position of sun and coloring of sky matches actual time of day sunrise/set preditions based on where we are (Boston until the trip begins...)
   - The WHEEL for "Who", with team members as the spokes :D

-Map:
+Map (the project within the project):
   - Show our current location
   - Start with sparsely populated map, but let visitors maximize the page to focus on it.